Paddy Creek Wilderness

 Paddy Creek Wilderness is a 7,019-acre property in the Houston Ranger District of Mark Twain National Forest.
 The name comes from one Sylvester Paddy, a man who began logging in the area in the 1830's.
 He also lent his name to the Big Paddy and Little Paddy Creeks that cross the wilderness area.

-Black, white, and post oaks, shortleaf pine and hickory are the dominant trees.
+Black, white, and post oaks, shortleaf pine and hickory are the dominant tree species.
 Wildlife in the area includes white-tailed deer, rabbit, squirrel, fox, coyote, bobcat and wild turkey.

 There are about 18 miles of designated trails in the wilderness area but signage is almost non-existent.
 All routes tie into those along the creeks.
 Foot and horseback travel is fine but nothing motorized or mechanized (no mountain bikes, hang gliders, etc.) The elevation varies about 500', from a low on Paddy Creek on the eastern boundary of the wilderness to a high on a point on the western boundary near Roby Tower.